 SeaWorld San Diego is one of the premier attractions in San Diego and a must-do for any visit to Southern California.
 The marine park offers incredible views of sea life and other animals through up-close and even hands-on encounters, shows and exhibits.
 Alongside the animals, there are some incredible attractions that can make it hard to decide what to do first.
-With a little planning and these tips, you can maximize your time at SeaWorld San Diego.
+With a little planning and these SeaWorld San Diego tips, you can maximize your time and have a splashing good time!

-Our Top Tips to Maximize Your Time at SeaWorld San Diego
+Our Top SeaWorld San Diego Tips to Maximize Your Time

 1. Buy your tickets in advance.